Finomnis/st7565/README.md

 ## Example

-The following code is intended for the [DOGM132W-5](https://www.displayvisions.us/products/dog.html) display connected to an [nRF52840](https://www.nordicsemi.com/products/nrf52840) microcontroller.
+The following example is intended for the [DOGM132W-5](https://www.displayvisions.us/products/dog.html) display connected to an [nRF52840](https://www.nordicsemi.com/products/nrf52840) microcontroller.

 Note the `MODE_3` of the SPI.
 The DOGM132W-5 display expects the clock to be configured